Fighting To Protect Your Future After A DUI/OWI Arrest

-In Indiana, it is considered an OWI crime to operate a vehicle with a blood alcohol concentration (BAC) of .08% or higher.
+In Indiana, it is considered an OWI crime to operate a vehicle with a blood alcohol content (BAC) of .08% or higher.
 Impairment can result from various substances, not just alcohol.
 This includes illicit drugs, prescription medications and even over-the-counter remedies that can impair your ability to drive safely.

 Benefits Of Hiring Our DUI Lawyers In Indianapolis

-Hiring an experienced Indiana criminal defense lawyer can help ensure that the legal process is handled correctly and efficiently.
+When you face drunk or drugged driving charges, hiring an experienced Indiana criminal defense lawyer can help ensure that the legal process is handled correctly and efficiently.

 - Legal guidance: A DUI attorney will be able to provide you with advice and guidance throughout your court case.
 They understand all the nuances of DUI and OWI law in Indiana and what your options are when facing charges.